imjonlam/connect-four-localhost/README.md

 ## How to setup

-1. start the server:
+1. build and start the server:

 ```
 cd server
+npm install
 npm start
 ```

-2. start the client:
+2. build and start the client:

 ```
 cd server
+npm install
 npm start
 ```